DaoCloud/DaoCloud-docs/docs/en/docs/install/commercial/download-file.md

 ## Download offline image package

-1. Download the offline package from [Download Center](../../download/dce5.md), or download the offline image package on the Tinder node.
+1. Download the offline package from [Download Center](../../download/dce5.md), or download the offline image package on the bootstrapping node.

     ```shell
     # Assume VERSION is v0.3.29